gi0baro/rloop/README.md

 ## Differences from stdlib

-At current time, in comparison with the stdlib's event loop, RLoop doesn't support the following features:
+At current time, when compared with the stdlib's event loop, RLoop doesn't support the following features:

 - UDP
-- Unix domain sockets
+- Unix Domain Sockets
 - SSL
 - debugging